-What’s At Stake: US Supreme Court 2021-2022 Term
+What’s at Stake: US Supreme Court 2021–2022 Term

 The 2021-2022 Supreme Court term begins on October 4, and will return to in-person arguments after a pause during the pandemic.
 On the docket are cases central to the issues National Council of Jewish Women (NCJW) cares about, including abortion rights, religion-state separation, and gun violence prevention.
 The term kicks off amid controversy over the Court’s increased use of the ‘shadow docket,’ in which they take cases on an emergency basis without oral arguments and transparency.
 However, the cases below, which NCJW is watching closely this term, will be on the ‘merits docket,’ where the Court receives full briefings, hears oral arguments, and delivers lengthy, signed opinions.
 The Court will continue to add cases throughout the term.